autonomouslogic/eve-esi-proxy/Readme.md

 * **Cache responses** to disk to improve request times and reduce load on the ESI itself
 * _More planned, see milestone_

+The ESI API is a great resource, but can be annoying to work with.
-These are all things you have to do when working with the ESI to not risk getting banned.
+The above are all things you have to be acutely aware of.
-Using this proxy means you can get on with writing your application and not worry about the minutiae of ESI lore.
+With CCP being trigger-happy about banning IPs from accessing the API, using this proxy will let you get on with writing your application and not worry about the minutiae of ESI lore.

 ## Usage
 The proxy is easily run from Docker: